A generalized and adaptable tensor-contraction-based cluster expansion formalism for multicomponent solids: Model

 where $p$ and $q$ denote directions and $\Sigma_{\alpha\beta pq}^{(n)}$ denotes the learnable tensor.
 For any learnable property, this model can be casted as a simple linear problem.
 In general, however, it is advantageous to cast an arbitrarily-shaped tensor to a vector property when fitting, or equivalently flattening the tensorial property.
 For example, flattening stress using Voigt notation\cite{jfnye} yields:

 Or, as a tensor contraction with a fixed mapping tensor $L_{\nu pq}$:

 where the new learnable tensor $\Theta$ is:

 Note that, in general, such a tensor $L$ needs to be invertible for the above transformation to be meaningful.
 Here, invertibility means that there is a one-to-one mapping between a tensor and its flattened version, which is true for the Voigt form above.
+We have implemented routines to train a CE model on a tensorial property in \verb|tce-lib|.
+However, for the sake of simplicity, we will focus on computing energy in this study.

 We can decompose the model for the effective Hamiltonian (Eq.~\eqref{eq:effective-hamiltonian-full-penrose}) into a learnable vector parameter $\mathbf{j}$ and a feature vector $\mathbf{t}$:

 where $\mathbf{t}(\mathbf{X})$ contains counts of cluster types: